AmbientRun/Ambient/docs/src/tutorials/game/2_player_character.md

 });
 ```

-> A `spawn_query` waits for an entity with a specific set of components to be spawned.
+> In depth: A `spawn_query` waits for an entity with a specific set of components to be spawned.
 In this case we're waiting
 > for a player to be spawned.
 Then we're adding a few components to that player to give it an animated model, and
 > to make it react to user input (the `use_fps_controller`).
 [Read more about queries here](../../reference/ecs.md#systems).